git-pull/website/mentoring/index.rst

 road block, and I will respond within one business day, or connect with you live if needed.

+.. container:: row

+   .. container:: project col-xs-6

+      **Weekly follow ups**

       In addition, there are one hour conversations we schedule during the week.
       This can be used to talk about what you're building, help you with debugging, and so on.

+   .. container:: project col-xs-6

+      **Flexible follow ups**

+      Students taking my workshops can opt to use their credit to check in as they need.
+This allows you the time to fit your learning to your schedule and habits.

+      Doing weekly follow ups and want to switch to flexible ones?
+Just ask.
+No problem!

 Elite mentoring
 ---------------